suzliz/Get_Clean_Data_Ass4/README.md

 ## Assignment Tasks

-There are 5 parts to this assignment:
+Run_analysis.R is a script that is run to complete the five parts to this assignment:
 1. Merge the training and test sets to create one dataset
 2. Extract only measurements on mean and standard deviation
 3. Use descriptive activity names